THE EVOLUTION OF CONSCIOUSNESS

 Not only do people lack knowledge of how to interpret their feelings, but they have not developed the internal knowledge necessary to manage the emotional state and keep it adaptable, balanced, and stable.
 Adaptability of conscious states in discovering new modes of learning within an ever changing environment becomes a critical issue for maintaining homeostasis, or in modern terms, of maintaining sanity and peace of mind.
 Since no one has been taught decision-making based on internal perceptions, the adaptive capabilities of people are inadequate to psychologically transcend the stress of a corrupted, chaotic, and degenerating civilization.

-Now, in present-time reality, the over-inflated, rational mind of EGO has taken its “seat of power,” and in its arrogance, it is attempting to recreate the world in its own image.
+Now, in present-time reality, the over-inflated, ego-mind has taken its “seat of power,” and in its arrogance, it is attempting to recreate the world in its own image.
 Its imagination and technological powers are dreaming of a perfect world: of a healthy, pristine and perfectly controlled environment; of masses of technologically controlled, over-satiated, pacified humans happily working to fulfill this vision; and of all the elite EGOS living lavishly and happily dreaming, in their self-righteousness, of new horizons for the masses.
-However, what is not being recognized is that the rational mind of the EGO, under the best of circumstances, is not capable of successfully leading humanity into the future; EGO is not capable of thinking beyond the objective, three-dimensional world.
+However, what is not being recognized is that the ego-mind, under the best of circumstances, is not capable of successfully leading humanity into the future; ego is not capable of thinking beyond the objective, three-dimensional world.
 Humanity’s destiny does not lie in this three-dimensional world; that is why there is increasing division and violence among people around the world; there are signs of “cracks in the dam.”

 I love the lights where people live; the most beautiful I've seen, by far;